Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus: Methods

 \subsection{O-center linewidth estimation}

 The linewidth of the O-center of 1.1(1)\,MHz (Fig.~\ref{fig:ULE0EFG}) clearly exceeds the laser linewidth in all measurements.
 We have verified, by performing broadband scans, that it is not a single transition belonging to a quadrupole structure of another Th-defect center in the crystal, analogous to previous work in~\cite{hiraki2025laser}.
-We conjecture that it is the unresolved quadrupole structure of a Th-center in a high-symmetry doping position with small or fully vanishing EFG.
+We conjecture that it is the unresolved quadrupole structure of a Th-center in a high-symmetry dopant site with small or fully vanishing EFG.
 To constrain the maximum static EFG in terms of $V_{zz}$, we have fitted the O-center line with a set of 6 quadrupole transitions with the respective transition strengths~\cite{Beeks:2025}.
 For modeling, we assume a Cauchy-Lorentz distributed EFG, characterized by a distribution width $\delta V_{zz}$ (half width at half maximum) and a distribution center $V_{zz}$, which describe EFG fluctuations and the static field gradient contribution, respectively.
-The $\eta$ parameter was fixed to 0.57 (D-center value) but showed no substantively meaningful influence on the study outcome.
-The fitting yields $\delta V_{zz}={0.928(1)}$\,V/\AA$^2$ and $V_{zz}={0.02(4)}$\,V/\AA$^2$, with the errors being extracted from the relevant elements of the covariance matrix.
+We justify this distribution based on the scaling behavior of the EFG ($V_{zz} \propto r^{-3}$), and by assuming that independently distributed point-defects induce fluctuations in the EFG at the Th site, where the probability of such a point-defect being located in a spherical shell with width $\dd r$ is $p(r) \dd r \propto r^2 \dd r$.
+Changing $r$ to $V_{zz}$ yields the probability $p(V_{zz}) \dd V_{zz}\propto V_{zz}^{-2} \dd V_{zz}$.
+The Cauchy-Lorentz distribution provides the correct scaling at its tails and, in addition, is symmetric about the origin.
+In our fitting procedure, the $\eta$ parameter was fixed to 0.57 (D-center value) and we obtain $\delta V_{zz}={0.928(1)}$\,V/\AA$^2$ and $V_{zz}={0.02(4)}$\,V/\AA$^2$, with the errors being extracted from the relevant elements of the covariance matrix.
+An upper bound of $\delta V_{zz} = 0.1$\,V/\AA$^2$ also holds when fixing $\eta$ to either end $0$ or $1$.
 The very low $V_{zz}$ value indicates a nucleus in a defect center with $O_h$ symmetry.
 The fluctuations in $\delta V_{zz}$ exceed those found for the D-center in a similar analysis by a factor $\approx\,10$.
 We note that the fluctuations introduced by $\delta V_{zz}$ constitute a generic model for inhomogeneous broadening, allowing us to compare different defect centers, while the underlying physical mechanisms governing the observed linewidths of the D- and O-centers (and their observed concentration dependence) remain to be identified.